Updated 2/2023

 If you can, refrain from picking your pup up while they are going through an episode if it means touching their stomachs.

 Many times dogs that have pancreatitis also have extremely sore abdomens.
-If you have to pick them up use a towel or the bed they are laying on to do so.
+If you have to pick them up use a towel or the bed they are lying on to do so.

 6. Use Puppy Pads